 - An application form (see link below)

-- A certificate of good standing (see “Additional Information” below)
+- A certificate of good standing from the applicant’s state licensing entity (see “Additional Information” below)

 - A motion (see link below for sample)